Beaver48/kaggle-chest-xray-abnormalities/README.md

 sh scripts/download_pretrained_models.sh
 ```
 ## Evaluate and submit pipeline
-All commands of the pipeline should be executed inside container.
+All commands of the pipeline should be executed inside the container.
 ```
 # Evaluate models by MAP@[IoU=0.4]
 PYTHONPATH=. python scripts/validate.py